brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 6,780 gp

-Craft Arms and Armor, _ [baleful polymorph](spell_dir/balefulPolymorph#_baleful-polymorph_
+Craft Arms and Armor, _ [baleful polymorph](spell_dir/balefulPolymorph#_baleful-polymorph)_

 Sizzling Arrow

 **Price** 1,516 gp; **Aura** moderate evocation; **CL** 9th; **Weight** —

-This _+1 [corrosive](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_corrosive arrow_ continues to leak acid onto its target each round, dealing 1d6 points of acid damage on the attacker's turn for the next 3 rounds.
-Removing the arrow requires a successful DC 10 [Heal](skill_dir/heal#_heal) check and prevents any further damage from the arrow (the DC increases to 15 if the target tries to remove the arrow from herself.
+This _+1 [corrosive](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_corrosive) arrow_ continues to leak acid onto its target each round, dealing 1d6 points of acid damage on the attacker's turn for the next 3 rounds.
+Removing the arrow requires a successful DC 10 [Heal](skills/heal#_heal) check and prevents any further damage from the arrow (the DC increases to 15 if the target tries to remove the arrow from herself).
 Removing the arrow destroys it.
 The arrow dissolves once the 3 rounds pass.

 Construction Requirements

 **Cost** 758 gp

-Craft Magic Arms and Armor, _ [acid arrow](spell_dir/acidArrow#_acid-arrow_
+Craft Magic Arms and Armor, _ [acid arrow](spell_dir/acidArrow#_acid-arrow)_

 Slaying Arrow